-Another amazing thing about using GTranslate is that, even if you decide to transfer your wordpress.com site to a self-hosted option, you can continue using the service like nothing happened!
+Another amazing thing about using GTranslate is that, even if you decide to transfer your WordPress.com site to a self-hosted option, you can continue using the service as nothing happened!
 In that case, you would just need to install the plugin and tweak a few things if you changed the domain name.
 Fantastic isn’t it?!

 We love using WordPress in English.
-But if you’re not comfortable with it, you can still have your website completely translated to your own language.
+But if you’re not comfortable with it, you can still have your website completely translated into your own language.